hex-plex/Hand-Imitation/README.md

-we used Actor Critic technique to update the a CNN examples are RL-train.py and RL-Test.py in RL-train we have built the Actor and the critic model using tensorflow in RL-Test we have used stable-baselines SAC model with LnCnnpolicy policy
+we used Actor Critic technique to update the a CNN examples are RL-train.py and RL-Test.py
+-in RL-train we have built the Actor and the critic model using tensorflow -in RL-Test we have used stable-baselines SAC model with LnCnnpolicy policy